xiaogouxo/PyIDM/README.md

 # Why another download manager?:
 With all free and paid download manager why someone may need another one?
 I believe in one term, **"if the product is free, then you are the product"**, most (if not all) free applications collect data about you, some of them are toxic and plant trojans and spyware in your system, then I decided to make my own download manager based on python with 👉 **"--GUI--"** relies only on open source tools and libraries, nothing hidden, with source code exposed to thousands of programmers, no one can play dirty games here 😉.

+why not just use youtube-dl from command line or just use youtube-dl gui? answer is multithreading / multiconnection is not available in youtube-dl, most of the time streaming servers like youtube limit speed per connection and you end up with slow download speeds.

 ---